 International courses are also organized in collaboration with partners.
 One example is the CICAMS-IARC joint Training Programme (2017-2019) “China-ASEAN Cancer prevention and control”.

-Inspired by the IARC Summer School module “Implementing Cancer Prevention and Early Detection”, the IARC Screening Group and the Education and Training Group in collaboration with the Chinese National Cancer Center/Cancer Academy of Medical Sciences (CICAMS) and the support of the Cancer Foundation of China, have developed a joint training programme: “CICAMS-IARC China-ASEAN Cancer prevention and control”.
+Inspired by the IARC Summer School module “Implementing Cancer Prevention and Early Detection”, the IARC Screening Group and the Learning and Capacity Building Branch (formerly called Education and Training Group) in collaboration with the Chinese National Cancer Center/Cancer Academy of Medical Sciences (CICAMS) and the support of the Cancer Foundation of China, have developed a joint training programme: “CICAMS-IARC China-ASEAN Cancer prevention and control”.
 The goal of this programme is to contribute to the reduction of the burden of cancer by increasing health professionals` knowledge and capacity for cancer prevention, as well as fostering the development of evidence-based national cancer control plans to decrease cancer incidence and mortality in China and the ASEAN coutries.

 More on CICAMS-IARC Joint training Programme